Karl Kendrick Chua: Career

 Chua also served as the administration's point person in Congress for its second tax reform agenda to lower corporate income taxes in the country in 2019.
 Initially named the Corporate Income Tax and Incentives Reform Act (CITIRA), the bill aimed to decrease corporate taxes from 30 to 20 percent to encourage job creation while transforming the incentive program into performance-based incentives.
 He is also credited for the passage of legislations increasing the sin tax on tobacco and alcohol products and introducing a sugary drink tax and excise taxes on electronic cigarettes and vapes to fund the universal health care program signed into law in February 2019.
 On April 17, 2020, following President Duterte's acceptance of National Economic and Development Authority secretary Ernesto Pernia's resignation due to "personal reasons" and "differences in development philosophy" with some Cabinet members as the country battled the COVID-19 pandemic, Chua was appointed as the agency's acting secretary.

 As socioeconomic secretary, Chua was tasked to formulate the country's economic recovery measures and a "new normal" plan following the financial shocks caused by the COVID-19 crisis in the country.
 In May 2020, he reintroduced a modified corporate tax reform bill as one such measure under the post-COVID-19 Philippine Program for Recovery with Equity.
 Under the Corporate Recovery and Tax Incentives for Enterprises Act (CREATE) which replaced the earlier CITIRA, corporate income taxes will be reduced to 25 percent in the short term to spur economic activity in the aftermath of the pandemic.
 Chua also announced that the Balik Probinsya program or relocation of businesses and workers to provinces outside Metro Manila is included in the new tax incentives package, and that the government was considering levying taxes on digital goods and introducing a new sin tax as new revenue sources.
 He also announced the full implementation of the Philippine national identity cards as an agency priority.

 President Duterte appointed Chua as the official Secretary of Socioeconomic Planning and the Director-General of NEDA on April 22, 2021.
 His nomination was confirmed by the Commission on Appointments on June 2, making him the youngest secretary in the Duterte Cabinet.

 Personal life

 Chua is married to Alanna Chua, whom he met in 2001 through the Ateneo Christian Life Community, of which they were both members.
 They wed on November 28, 2009.
-They have one son together, Keid Ashby, born in 2015.
+They have two sons together, Keid Ashby and Koby Altar, born in 2015 and 2023 respectively.